pothi/wordpress-nginx/README.md

 ## Compatibility

-Tested with Nginx version 1.2.x in
+Tested with Nginx version 1.4.x in
-+ Debian 6.x
++ Debian 6.x & Debian 7.x
 + Ubuntu 12.04.x

 For CentOS based distributions, please look for the guidelines below, on the list of changes to be done in order to make this configuration to work.